Why this service was created?

 1. The website is a pre-configured RSS news reader software developed and operated by ZFR Software Solutions OÜ (hereinafter referred to as the Operator).

 2. All Visitors can use the website's functions free of charge without registration.
-However, we reserve the right to provide extra content to our voluntary supporters.

 3. The content on the site is a collection of news published by other news sites, compiled automatically without human intervention.
 Accordingly, the website is an intermediary service.
 As an intermediary, we do not control the news that appears on the site and we cannot be held responsible for its content.